simonkowallik/as3ninja/README.md

 ## Disclaimer and Security Note

-AS3 Ninja is not a commercial product and [is not covered by any technical support or SLAs](./docs/support.rst).
+AS3 Ninja is not a commercial product and [is not covered by any form of support, there is no contract nor SLA!](./docs/support.rst).
 Please read, understand and adhere to the license before use.

 AS3 Ninja's focus is flexibility in templating and features, it is not hardened to run in un-trusted environments.